 Sector Plan Existing Yes/No Draft / Adopted Date of adoption Last, Reviewed when?
-Comments on the current status The Spatial Development Framework Yes Adopted October 2015 December 2015 Adopted by Council The Land Use Management Scheme Yes Adopted July 2010 June 2018
+Comments on the current status The Spatial Development Framework Yes Adopted October 2015 2013 The SDF is still valid and in line with the Spluma The Land Use Management Scheme Yes Adopted July 2010 Service provider appointed June 2017.
+Will be adopted in January 2019